jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Introduction/Restrictions/PostgreSQL-Restrictions.md

 ### Contraction Operations
 * It does not support expansion and shrinkage of instance.

-### Instance Recovery
-* Do not support to recover instances have been deleted.

 ### Create Instance
 * The number of instance for a single region is limited.
 A region supports a maximum of 5 instances be default.
 If you need more instance, please open ticket.